svalinn/DAGMC/docs/index.rst

-2. **Higher Fidelty Boundary Representations**: Volumetric meshes are often limited in how well they can resolve the boundary between parts in a :ref:`CAD` model due to constriants on mesh quality of interior elements.
+2. **Higher Fidelty Boundary Representations**: Volumetric meshes are often limited in how well they can resolve the boundary between parts in a :term:`CAD` model due to constriants on mesh quality of interior elements.
    This commonnly results in a more coarse approximation of boundaries than can be achieved with a surface mesh for the same number of triangle elements.
    They are also able to more accurately capture features of varying sizes, such